Cyriaque Lamar

 “Tippi?”

 SB-4 once hosted “The Patio of Innovation” by Frud Q, a 33rd-century pioneer in neuroreactive lipidscapes, or “story wax.”
-Frud Q’s celebrated butterwork DNA Outhouse 7 was installed on SB-4 as a trendy perk for tenants, but it had long rotted.
+Frud Q’s celebrated butterwork DNA Outhouse 7 was installed as a trendy perk for tenants, but it had long rotted.

 Chess was First Winter.